 The Gestalt Training Institute of Philadelphia (GTIP), unlike many training institutes in the early 1980s, was a learning environment where people who were gay and lesbian were received with openness.
 Faculty and trainees could be out and feel supported in their sexual orientation because of the accepting atmosphere created by GTIP’s founders — two White cisgender lesbian women, Mary Lou Schack and Joyce Lewis, and two cisgender straight men, David Henrich and Philip Lichtenberg.
 They came together over shared beliefs in the philosophy and theory of Gestalt Therapy and its strength to help people live more fully and vividly.
 The four founders report that their primary focus was adhering to the principles of Gestalt Therapy Theory.
 They did not realize they were beginning an experiment that would last for decades.

+Over the first 30 years of the training program, we estimate that we graduated less than ten Black trainees.
 In 2009, we developed our first Board of Directors (BOD).
 At that time, there was only one Black BOD member, who was active for less than one year.
 In 2012, we brought on a multiracial Black graduate as a volunteer supervisor, who later became the first Black adjunct faculty and full faculty member by 2016.
 In 2016, we had brought on our first Black Latinx BOD member, who became our first Black Latinx BOD Chair in 2018, and that same year, we brought on another Black BOD member.
 Unfortunately, by early 2020, both members had left.